 - if you’re an aviation buff visit the Italian Airforce Museum that has a large collection of planes and a nice art collection if planes aren’t your thing

 - Enjoy the history, ambiance, coffee and food taking a stroll around the town

-Certainly by visiting Bracciano we cannot miss a visit inside the historic castle.
-In fact every day or almost, it is possible to book a guided tour that shows whoever wanted it, all the internal rooms of the historic castle giving us its history and curiosities more hidden about it.
+Certainly while visiting Bracciano you cannot miss a visit inside the historic castle.
+In fact every day or almost, it is possible to book a guided tour of the castle, all of the internal rooms of the historic castle view the history and curiosities and more hidden about it.